codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/create-codefresh-account.md

 >NOTES:
   For Git repositories, the login method is less important, as you can Git repositories through [Git integrations]({{site.baseurl}}/docs/integrations/git-providers/), regardless of your sign-up process.

-  If you have multiple sign-up methods, as long as you use the same email address in all the sign-ups, Codefresh automatically redirects you to the account dashboard.
+  If you multiple sign-up methods, as long as you use the same email address in all the sign-ups, Codefresh automatically redirects you to the account dashboard.

 1. Go to the [Codefresh Sign Up page](https://g.codefresh.io/signup).  <!---need to change the URL and the screenshot-->